-A lien is a creditor’s legal claim against property, such as a home, owned by a debtor.
+A lien is a creditor’s legal claim against property, like a home, that a debtor owns.
 The home serves as security for a debt.
-There are two types of liens.
-The first are liens the homeowner agrees to, such as mortgages and home equity loans.
-The second type of lien includes non-mortgage liens that are placed on the home without the homeowner’s consent.
-These include tax liens (liens placed on property by a government agency due to the homeowner’s failure to pay certain taxes, such as income taxes, property taxes, or gift and estate taxes), judgment liens (liens placed on the home by a creditor who sued, typically to collect an unsecured debt, and obtained a court judgment against the homeowner), and mechanics’ liens (liens filed by a contractor who worked on the home but didn’t get paid).
+There are two types of liens: voluntary and involuntary.
+The first type—called voluntary liens—are liens the homeowner agrees to, such as mortgages and home equity loans.
+The second type of lien—called involuntary liens—includes non-mortgage liens that are placed on the home without the homeowner’s consent.
+Involuntary liens include:

 Once a non-mortgage lien is placed on your home, the holder of the lien can choose to take one of two routes.
 The lienholder can simply sit back and wait for the day you decide to sell or refinance your home.
 No buyer will want to purchase your home, nor will any lender refinance your mortgage, with the lien still attached.
 At that time, you’ll be forced to pay off the holder of the non-mortgage lien to have the lien removed.